wzslr321/wzslr321/README.md

 #

 <p>
  I am a <i>Jack of all trades, master of none</i> type of guy.
 Although, I want to find something, that I will get completely lost in.
-I don't really know what I will do in life - maybe I will get a Ph.D., maybe not finish any degree at all.
-Perhaps I will work at Google and live in a big city or a small seaside village where everyone knows each other.
+I don't know what I will do in life - maybe I will get a Ph.D. or not finish any degree.
+I may work at Google and live in a big city or a small seaside village where everyone knows each other.
 Nonetheless, I am incredibly fascinated about the future and I wake up with a smile almost every day because every day, I do things that at this moment excite me the most and I don't care if someone sees me as a hypocrite for switching subjects.
 </p>

 #